-- ☐ Get a front-wheeled walker (required), and practice using it in your home. - ☐ Arrange for your care partner to help with household duties and transportation after you return home to support your recovery. - ☐ Arrange for pet care (if needed). - ☐ Begin eating a diet rich in protein and fiber and taking your Enhanced Recovery After Surgery supplements (if ordered). - ☐ Call your doctor if you develop tooth pain, skin tears, abrasions, cuts, bites or shaving nicks that may still be present on the day of your surgery. - ☐ Complete all pre-surgery testing appointments and labs. - ☐ Drink plenty of water and/or sugarfree drinks. - ☐ Practice your recovery exercises daily.
-(See page 8.) - ☐ Purchase ice packs (two large gel packs recommended). - ☐ Prepare your home for your return. - ☐ Arrange your bedroom on the first floor, if possible. - ☐ Consider installing a raised toilet seat, shower chair and grab bars; find a reacher (suggested). - ☐ Reduce clutter. - ☐ Remove tripping hazards such as rugs and cords. - ☐ Stock your pantry and freezer with one week's worth of easy-toprepare and make-ahead meals.
+- ☐ Arrange for your care partner to help with household duties and transportation after you return home. - ☐ Get a front-wheeled walker (required), and practice using it in your home. - ☐ Arrange for pet care (if needed). - ☐ Begin eating a diet rich in protein and fiber and taking your Enhanced Recovery After Surgery supplements (if ordered). - ☐ Call your doctor if you develop tooth pain, skin tears, abrasions, cuts, bites or shaving nicks that may still be present on the day of your surgery. - ☐ Complete all pre-surgery testing appointments and labs. - ☐ Drink plenty of water and/or sugarfree drinks. - ☐ Practice your recovery exercises daily.
+(See pages 7-8.) - ☐ Purchase ice packs (two large gel packs recommended). - ☐ Schedule your first physical therapy appointment for two to three days after surgery. - ☐ Prepare your home for your return. - ☐ Arrange your bedroom on the first floor, if possible. - ☐ Consider installing a raised toilet seat, shower chair and grab bars; find a reacher (suggested). - ☐ Reduce clutter. - ☐ Remove tripping hazards such as rugs and cords. - ☐ Stock your pantry and freezer with one week's worth of easyto-prepare and make-ahead meals.